ionos-cloud/sdk-go-bundle/README.md

 ## Debugging

-You can now inject any logger that implements Printf as a logger instead of using the default sdk logger.
+You can inject any logger that implements Printf as a logger instead of using the default sdk logger.
-There are now log levels that you can set: `Off`, `Debug` and `Trace`.
+There are log levels that you can set: `Off`, `Debug` and `Trace`.

 | Log level | Description                                                                                   |
 |-----------|-----------------------------------------------------------------------------------------------|